Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/documentation/Agile.md

 In crafting the user stories for The Underwater Gang, I made use of the MoSCoW technique.

-It is a complete list, including also those user stories intended for or eventually postponed to a future release.
+This is a complete list, including also those user stories intended for or eventually postponed to a future release.

 No. | User Story
 --- | ----------